 Gerbing’s have taken their XR12 heated gloves for motorcycles and revamped and improved them for 2013/2014.
 Now with a number of key differences and tweaks that greatly improve them compared to the prior XR12 iteration.
 After recently sending my old Gerbing heated gloves back for repair (again), I received this new iteration as my replacement.
 Thankfully, a very swift turnaround on warranty from Gerbing, so I only suffered cold hands for a couple of days.

 Treated myself to a set of nice new stainless steel downpipes and can from Motad.
-Current stock pipes have turned into complete rust bucket and full of holes at the bottom by the 4-into-1.
+My current stock pipes have turned into a complete rust bucket and full of holes at the bottom by the 4-into-1.
 Not bad considering they’re over 10 years old now.

 Will fit downpipes one upcoming weekend when weather permits.
 But might stick can on sooner, can’t wait to see how it sounds.